jeanchristoph/claude_forge/README.md

 - **Zero code without validation** — the absolute rule: silence ≠ agreement.
 The skill waits for an explicit "ok" before writing anything.
 - **Persistent per-branch context** — `brief.md` and `plan.md` are stored in `.claude/branch/<BRANCH>/` and re-read on every `/forge`.
+- **Living brief** — decisions, constraints, and user choices are logged silently under `## Decisions & Constraints` in the brief, without interrupting the workflow.
+- **Last session summary** — on resume, if `## Decisions & Constraints` has entries, a one-line recap is displayed before the progress table.
+- **L/XL task decomposition** — large tasks are broken into micro-steps in `plan.md` before implementation starts.
+- **Out-of-scope detection** — requests outside the current plan are flagged; user confirms whether to add them or ignore them.
 - **main/master guard** — on protected branches, forge asks for either a ticket ID or a branch name before continuing.
 - **Compaction survival** — the `PreCompact` hook injects the forge state (branch, goal, task statuses) into the compacted context summary.
 - **Cross-platform** — automatic Unix/Windows detection, separate installers.